SaaS Scalability Strategies: Executive Guide for Scaling to 1 Million+ Users

 - Stateless Design: Architecting application tiers so they don’t retain session-specific data, a critical enabler for seamless scaling.

 By embedding these principles from the start, you create an architecture that balances the immediate need for speed with the long-term imperative for growth.
+Modular architecture allows you to update or scale individual components without disrupting the entire system, making maintenance and expansion much more manageable.

 The Blueprint for Growth: Your Core Architectural Decisions

 At the heart of a scalable foundation are two pivotal architectural decisions that have profound implications for cost, team structure, and business agility.
 These are strategic choices that a CTO must make in close consultation with the CEO and CFO.
+Building a scalable SaaS product requires careful consideration of these architectural decisions to ensure the platform can support future growth and competitiveness.

 Monolith vs. Microservices: A Strategic Business Choice, Not Just a Technical One